In the air filtration industry, professionals often raise questions such as:

 Compared to bag or panel filters, NAFIL-B offers clear advantages:

-- l Higher efficiency grades (E10–E12), capable of capturing finer particles
+- Higher efficiency grades (E10–E12), capable of capturing finer particles

-- l Higher dust-holding capacity and slower resistance rise → longer lifespan
+- Higher dust-holding capacity and slower resistance rise → longer lifespan

-- l Stable performance in turbulence and humidity, where bag filters are more vulnerable
+- Stable performance in turbulence and humidity, where bag filters are more vulnerable

 - l Lower energy consumption